There are over 10,000 known Jewish cemetery sites spread across Europe.

 - Restoring and maintaining historic Jewish cemeteries across Europe,

-- Obtaining indemnification from the German government for the cost of securing, restoring, and preserving such cemeteries,
+- Working with the European Jewish Cemeteries Initiative to obtain funding for the cost of securing, restoring, and preserving such cemeteries,

 - Rebuilding and preserving tombstones (“Ohalim”) of historically significant personalities,